keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 echo http://simplenode.simpleproject-staging.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
 ```

-## Quality Gate detects Performance leak - NO Promotion to Production!
+### Keptn's Quality Gate detects Performance leak - NO Promotion to Production!

-As soon as this version has been deployed into the `staging` environment,
-thest performance tests for this service are executed.
+As soon as this version has been deployed into the `staging` environment, these performance tests for this service are executed.
 When those are finished, Keptn will evaluate them using Dynatrace as a data source.

 :boom: At this point, it will detect that the response time of the service is too high and mark the evaluation of the performance tests as `failed`.

 As a result, the new artifact will not be promoted into the `production` stage.
-Additionally, the traffic routing within the `staging` stage will be automatically updated in order to send requests to the previous version of the service.
+Additionally, the traffic routing within the `staging` stage will be automatically updated to send requests to the previous version of the service.

-## Deploy again the previous good version
+## Deployment of the previous Simplenode service

+* Finally, deploy the previous version of the **simplenode** service, which has to pass the quality gate:

 ```
 keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=1.0.0